Hollis, Alaska: Education

 Hollis School is part of the Southeast Island School District.
 In 2011, there were a documented 12 students attending.

 Transportation

 Hollis has historically served as the transportation gateway for Prince of Wales Island to the regional hub of Ketchikan.
 There is a rental car company in Hollis called Hollis Adventure Rentals.

 Ferry

 At first, it was the only community of Prince of Wales Island to receive ferry access from the Alaska Marine Highway, but in 2002, the Marine Highway ceased service to Hollis in lieu of the new Inter-Island Ferry Authority (IFA).
 Now Hollis is homeport to the IFA's first ship, the M/V Prince of Wales which makes daily runs between Hollis and Ketchikan.
 As such, access to Ketchikan is available to Prince of Wales Island communities through the island's road network.

-Shuttles/taxi
+Shuttles and taxi

 A few shuttle bus, taxi cab, and trucking companies provide regular service from the Hollis and Coffman Cove, Alaska ferry terminals to the other Prince of Wales island communities.